Pet Shop Boys, obsession.

 My very first compact disc, which I bought in 1986, was the remix album Disco.
 I was so excited to play it on my ridiculously heavy Panasonic portable CD player.

 1999 saw the release of Pet Shop Boys seventh album, Nightlife, which reminds me of my last year in Orlando before I moved to Dallas, Texas.
 A song included is “New York City boy”, which was coincidentally released as a single the week I went to New York City for the first time.
-Needless to say, I have a photo of myself standing “where 7th avenue meets Broadway”, a lyric from the track.
+I have a photo of myself standing “where 7th avenue meets Broadway”, a lyric from the track.

 Their eighth album, Release, was emotionally important for a few reasons.
-First, it was released the year I left Texas and moved to Atlanta (2002), so many songs remind me of that time.
+First, it was released the year I left Texas and moved to Atlanta (2002), so many songs remind me of that period.
 Second, there are two songs that I turned to that helped me make it through the painful end of a relationship at the time: “Love is a catastrophe” and “You choose”.

 The single “Miracles”, released in 2003, became one of my all-time favourite Pet Shop Boys songs, reinforced by the Eric Prydz remix, which is showcased on my mix titled Artwork.
 It's important to note that Pet Shop Boys were using remixers like this long before they were massively popular — a hallmark in the Pet Shop Boys' choice of producers to remix their songs.